-The Institute monitors, records and assesses the course progress of each student throughout and at the end of each study period.
-The length of the study period for the purpose of this policy is a semester for courses of more than six (6) months in duration, and a term for courses less than six (months) in duration.
-For added clarity, one semester consists of two terms.
+The Institute monitors, records and assesses the course progress of each student throughout and at the end of each term.
+The length of the term for the purpose of this policy is 3 months in duration.
+For added clarity, the study period is the duration of the course.